ruslandoga/plausible-self-hosted/README.md

 ## Upgrade

-Each new [release](https://github.com/plausible/analytics/releases/tag/v2.0.0) contains information on how to upgrade to it from the previous version.
+Each new [release](https://github.com/plausible/analytics/releases) contains information on how to upgrade to it from the previous version.
 This section outlines the general steps and explains the versioning.

 ### Version management

 Plausible CE follows [semantic versioning:](https://semver.org/) `MAJOR.MINOR.PATCH`

-You can find available Plausible versions on [DockerHub](https://hub.docker.com/r/plausible/analytics).
-The default `latest` tag refers to the latest stable release tag.
+You can find available Plausible versions on [Github packages.](https://github.com/plausible/analytics/pkgs/container/comminuty-edition) The default `latest` tag refers to the latest stable release tag.
 You can also pin your version:

-- `plausible/analytics:v2` pins the major version to `2` but allows minor and patch version upgrades
+- `ghcr.io/plausible/comminuty-edition:v2` pins the major version to `2` but allows minor and patch version upgrades
-- `plausible/analytics:v2.0` pins the minor version to `2.0` but allows only patch upgrades
+- `ghcr.io/plausible/comminuty-edition:v2.1` pins the minor version to `2.1` but allows only patch upgrades

 None of the functionality is backported to older versions.
 If you wish to get the latest bug fixes and security updates you need to upgrade to a newer version.

 New versions are published on [the releases page](https://github.com/plausible/analytics/releases) and their changes are documented in our [Changelog.](https://github.com/plausible/analytics/blob/master/CHANGELOG.md) Please note that database schema changes require running migrations when you're upgrading.
 However, we consider the schema as an internal API and therefore schema changes aren't considered a breaking change.

 We recommend to pin the major version instead of using `latest`.
 Either way the general flow for upgrading between minor version would look like this: